 In 1976, the US Congress passed the National Mobile Home Construction and Safety Act (42 U.S.C.).
 This was necessary to hold the industry to a higher standard and to be sure that the homes were better made and safer.
 The business used this bill to rebrand the houses.
 HUD code did produce a house that is better with electricity and construction standards.
 They were not portable — it took so the term mobile no more fits, manufactured homes to transport.
 In 1980 Congress, due to pressure from the business itself, changed the name cellular home to manufactured housing.

 They wanted to update the image of the industry and “manufactured home” evokes a higher class of merchandise, and they did, sorta.
 They were so focused on changing everyone else that they forgot to make modifications.
-Today, we have even homes and triple wide manufactured homes.
+Today, we have even homes and triple-wide manufactured homes.
 The homes are just getting better and better, but they are becoming more costly.
-Has the industry forgotten who their clients are?
+Has the industry forgotten who its clients are?
 Is the Mobile Home Stigma Disappearing?

 To be aware of something’s history is to know it better.
 With this glimpse thru the history of the home, I hope you will be proud of them.
 The houses are great, but they have been dealt a terrible hand through the years.